 The module's default configuration is for streaming data.
 At some UART rates the module sends the data at a higher rate over-the-air than it is input on the UART.
-This hides the time required for the protocol transactions as well as the LBT and AFA.
+This hides the time required for the protocol transactions and the frequency hopping.
 The result is that the data appears to stream through the module with no breaks in the data apparent to the host processor.